Power (Exo song): Winter Olympics

 On February 25, Exo performed "Power" at the 2018 Winter Olympics closing ceremony at Pyeongchang Olympic Stadium in Pyeongchang, South Korea.
 The song's sales increased by 1,000 copies in the US and it returned to Billboard's World Digital Songs chart.

 FIFA World Cup 2018

-On July 4, the official FIFA World Cup Twitter posted a tweet asking fans which song they would like heard inside the Luzhniki Stadium in Moscow.
-Exo's "Power" was among the options, and after a day of intense voting, the results were: EXO's “Power” to be played at the World Cup stadium.
-'FIFA World Cup' announced EXO's "Power" were chosen to play on the day of the final match.
-The official Twitter account for the Olympics also showed their support for EXO and replied back to the World Cup tweet with a gif of EXO performing at the PyeongChang 2018.
+On July 4, the official FIFA World Cup Twitter posted a tweet asking fans which song they would like heard inside the Luzhniki Stadium in Moscow during the 2018 FIFA World Cup.
+"Power" was among the options, and after a day of intense voting, the song narrowly beat BTS' "Fake Love".
+'FIFA World Cup' announced "Power" was chosen to play on the day of the final match.
+The official Twitter account for the Olympics also showed their support for Exo and replied back to the World Cup tweet with a gif of Exo performing at the PyeongChang 2018.